Raden Wijaya

-Raden Wijaya or Raden Vijaya, also known as Nararya Sangramawijaya and his regnal name Kertarajasa Jayawardhana was a Javanese emperor and founder of the Majapahit Empire who ruled from 1293 until his death in 1309.
+Raden Wijaya (Rāden Wijaya, also spelt Vijaya) alias Nararya Sangramawijaya (Regnal name Kertarajasa Jayawardhana) was a Javanese prince and the founder of the Majapahit Empire, which ruled Java and much of the Nusantara spanning both Asia and Oceania until the 16th century.
+His rule was marked by the victory against the army and the Mongol navy of Kublai Khan's Yuan dynasty.

+His reign lasted from 1292 to his death in 1309.
 The history of his founding of Majapahit was written in several records, including Pararaton and Negarakertagama.
-His rule was marked by the victory against the army and the Mongol navy of Kublai Khan's Yuan dynasty.

 Ancestry

 There are several versions of his ancestry.
-According to Pararaton, Raden Wijaya was the son of Mahisa Campaka, prince of Singhasari.
+According to Pararaton, Raden Wijaya was the son of Mahisa Campaka (Nara Singhamurti), prince of Singhasari.
 Mahisa Campaka alias Narasingamurti is the son of Mahisa Wonga Teleng.
 Meanwhile, Mahisa Wonga Teleng was the son of Ken Arok, founder of the Rajasa dynasty.

 According to later controversial source from 17th century, Pustaka Rajyarajya i Bhumi Nusantara, Raden Wijaya was the son of Rakeyan Jayadarma (son of Sunda-Galuh King Prabu Guru Darmasiksa) and Dyah Lembu Tal (daughter of Mahisa Campaka from Singhasari).
 Rakeyan Jayadarma was poisoned and after her husband's death, Dyah Lembu Tal returned from Sunda-Galuh Kingdom to Singhasari with Raden Wijaya.
 This story is similar to that of Babad Tanah Jawi which mentioned the founder of Majapahit was Jaka Sesuruh, a son from the king of Pajajaran's which is located in Sunda Kingdom.
 Jaka Sesuruh ran to the east because of a rivalry with his step brother Siyung Wanara.

-Alternatively with Nagarakretagama, Dyah Lembu Tal, also known as Dyah Singhamurti, was a man and the great-grandson of Ken Arok, 1st King of Singhasari (1222–1227) and Ken Dedes, by their son Mahisa Wonga Teleng, and his son Mahisa Campaka (Nara Singhamurti).
+Alternatively with Nagarakretagama, Dyah Lembu Tal, also known as Dyah Singhamurti, was a man and the great-grandson of Ken Arok, 1st King of Singhasari (1222–1227) and Ken Dedes, by their son Mahisa Wonga Teleng, and his son Mahisa Campaka.
 Because Nagarakretagama was written in 1365, 56 years since the Raden Wijaya's death, popular opinion supports it.